ethhub-io/ethhub/docs/ethereum-roadmap/ethereum-2.0/eth-2.0-phases.md

 ### Important Considerations

 * In Phase 0, 1, and 2 the main PoW chain (Eth 1.0) will remain live while testing and transitioning is happening on the Eth 2.0 chain.
 This means that rewards will be paid to both Ethereum 2.0 validators as well as the normal PoW block rewards.
-Therefore, the combined inflation of the 2 chains may spike initially but then start to trend towards the 0-1% range as the PoW chain is gradually deemphasized.
+Therefore, the combined inflation of the 2 chains may spike initially but then start to trend towards the 0-1% range as the PoW chain is gradually de-emphasized.

 ## Phase 2 - State Execution